 As Living Stones

 While Jesus is the cornerstone of the spiritual house God is building, believers make up the remainder of the stones.
 We typically do not like being thought of as rocks.
-But in a sense we are.
+But in a sense, we are.
 Each believer has a part to play in the construction of this house.
 Paul also references this building in Ephesians 2:19-22.
 Again Jesus is the cornerstone, with a foundation of the apostles and prophets.
 And we are joined together to become a holy temple in the Lord and a dwelling in which God lives.

 This idea of a temple looks back to the Old Testament and the temple at the heart of Jerusalem; and of Israel’s spiritual life.
 The temple was where God symbolically dwelt, in the most holy place.
 It was the place where the priests ministered.
 And it was where God’s people came to worship.

-In 2 Corinthians 3:16 is another reference to this temple.
+1 Corinthians 3:16 is another reference to this temple.
 This temple is composed of believers.
 A temple indwelt by the Holy Spirit.
 Paul also alludes to this spiritual temple in Acts 17:24 when he says that “God does not live in temples built by human hands.”
 And, in John 2:19-21, Jesus refers to his body as the temple that he would rebuild in three days.

-While in the Old Testament period there was a physical tabernacle, and several temples, there is no need for a physical structure any longer.
+While in the Old Testament period, there was a physical tabernacle and several temples, there is no need for a physical structure any longer.
 Instead, God’s people are built together to become that temple.
 A temple in which God dwells.

 A Holy Priesthood

 At Mt Sinai, when God established his covenant with Israel, he identified them as a kingdom of priests (Ex.
 19:6).
 While in this passage, no specific task was given to Israel as a nation of priests, it is safe to assume that their role was to serve as priests for the rest of the world.
-They were to represent God to the world, and seek for the reconciliation of the world.
+They were to represent God to the world and seek the reconciliation of the world.
 A task they did not perform very well.

 Peter now identifies another class of priests.
-And this time it includes all believers.
+And this time, it includes all believers.
 We have been given a holy priesthood.
 We have been sanctified by the blood of Christ; instead of the blood of a ram (Ex.
 29:19-21).
 We have been given new garments to wear (Eph.
 4:20-24); instead of the old rags of our sinful nature.
 And we have been given sacrifices to offer (Rom.
 12:1; Phil.
 4:18; Heb.
 13:15-16).
 Finally, we have been given the responsibility to bring the gospel to the world; introducing them to the savior we serve (Matt.
 28:18-20; Acts 1:8).

 Offering Spiritual Sacrifices

 If we are priests, then we must have sacrifices to offer up to God.
 And we do.
 But they are not the physical sacrifices of the Levitical priesthood.
-Instead they are spiritual sacrifices.
+Instead, they are spiritual sacrifices.
 First and foremost, I believe, is the sacrifice of myself.
-Romans 12:1 instructs us “to offer your bodies as a living sacrifice”.
+Romans 12:1 instructs us “to offer your bodies as a living sacrifice.”
 This is a sacrifice that is pleasing to God.
 But how do I offer up myself as a sacrifice?

-The first thing to recognize is that it is as a living sacrifice.
+The first thing to recognize is that it is a living sacrifice.
 It does not involve my physical death.
-Instead it involves the surrender of my whole self to God.
+Instead, it involves the surrender of my whole self to God.
 Giving myself to him to do with as he pleases.
 That is hard to do.
 But as the remainder of the verse says, it is a spiritual act of worship on my part.

 Other passages mentioned above also give some hints as to the sacrifices I can offer.
 And none of them involve giving up something.
 We are not called on to sacrifice coffee or chocolate or TV.
 While we may need to give those up, that is not the kind of sacrifice we are called to offer.

-Instead we are called to praise God in our words and in our actions.
-When I help someone else, that is considered as a spiritual sacrifice.
+Instead, we are called to praise God in our words and in our actions.
+When I help someone else, that is considered a spiritual sacrifice.
 When I come before God in true worship, that is a spiritual sacrifice that pleases God.
 Or when I share the gospel with another person, God is pleased with my offering.

 The People of God